Why Light Exercise Can Help Your Bones

 5) Bicep Curl

-The upper body muscles are the most difficult to maintain for women as they go through menopause.
+The upper body muscles are the most difficult to maintain as we go through menopause.
 Muscle tension in the body becomes slack and loses its elasticity as estrogen depletes.
-As a result, upper body strength and bone health suffers from a lack of muscular development.
-Bicep curls can help prevent that depletion by helping maintain muscle tissue in the upper arms.
+As a result, upper body strength and bone health suffer.
+Bicep curls can help prevent that, by helping maintain muscle tissue in the upper arms.

-A bicep curl is an excellent tool to help muscular development.
 Stand on the resistance band shoulder-width apart.
 Then, taking both ends of the band in each hand, curl the arms upward at the elbows.
 Bring the forearms up to the chest before lowering them down to rest at the sides.
-This exercise can help preserve bone health and retain muscle mass.